 These signs show that You Have poor blood circulation in your body.
 If your feet and hands always going numb or having Muscle Cramps, these could be signs of poor blood circulation.

-Here I’ll share the top 10 signs that indicate your blood circulation is not as good as it should be, that help you to diagnose this condition at an early stage.
+Here I’ll share the top 10 signs that indicate your blood circulation is not as good as it should be, which help you to diagnose this condition at an early stage.

 The circulatory system of the body is working 24 x 7 and delivers vital oxygen and nutrients to all of our muscles and organs.
 Any problem with the circulatory system cause reduced blood supply, oxygen, and nutrients.